25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 200 km

-Highlights: Nestled in the Capertee Valley, Glen Davis can see snow creating a stunning contrast with its dramatic cliffs and ruins.
+Highlights: You’ll find Glen Davis in the Capertee Valley.
+Glen Davis can receive snow and when it does it creates a stunning contrast with its dramatic cliffs and ruins.

 23. Sofala